samarthshete/job-app-mern/README.md

 ## Work in Progress

-TrackMyJob is currently under active development, and there are some features that are still being added or improved, and some bugs that are being addressed
+TrackMyJob is currently under active development, and there are some features that are still being added or improved, and some bugs that are being addressed.

+- Search Filter: I am working on implementing a search functionality that allows users to search and filter their job applications based on various criteria, such as job title, company name, or application status.
+- Stats Page: I am developing a stats page that will provide users with insightful visualizations and statistics related to their job applications, such as the number of applications submitted, the status distribution, or the average salary.
+- Document : Document page to upload and attach files related to job applications.

+We appreciate your patience as we work on these features.
+Contributions and suggestions are always welcome!
+If you have any ideas for additional features or would like to contribute to the development of these features, please refer to the "Contributing" section for instructions on how to get started.

 ## Technologies Used
   TrackMyJob is built using the following technologies: